Why we all need to address sexism in our lives

 Our words have an impact

-Small comments or minor actions develop into bigger issues like the gender pay gap, lack of female political representation, domestic violence, rape culture, all problems that are primarily based on misogyny and sexism.
-I hate the discrimination against women that I notice everyday.
+Small comments or minor actions develop into bigger issues like the gender pay gap, lack of female political representation, domestic violence, and rape culture.
+These are all problems that are primarily based on misogyny and sexism.
+I hate the discrimination against women that I notice every day.

 We need to have more conversations about equality

 I won’t stop addressing these issues, even if it makes others uncomfortable.
 It is very obvious that some people hate having these difficult discussions but we all have to push past that.
 If any conversation feels like you are being pushed out of your comfort zone and you don’t like that feeling, you should question why you feel that way.

 There is a spectrum of sexism and bad behaviour.
 We all should try to do what we can to address it, from the massive widespread issues, right down to the more minor instances of sexism.
 There are so many reasons to shout loudly and clearly about this issue, and wanting a better situation for future generations is an obvious one.
 As well as that, we need equal opportunities for women today.